-The launch of the 2050 roadmap was a milestone moment - the cement and concrete sector was the first of the so-called 'heavy' industries to release a net zero roadmap, receiving backing from global policymakers and stakeholders including the United Nations, World Economic Forum and many more.
+The launch of the 2050 roadmap was a milestone moment - the cement and concrete sector was the first of the socalled 'heavy' industries to release a net zero roadmap, receiving backing from global policymakers and stakeholders including the United Nations, World Economic Forum and many more.

-A year on from the launch of our roadmap, our industry has made good progress, and is on track to play its part in the sustainable world of tomorrow.
+A year on from the launch of our roadmap, our industry has made good progress, and is on track to deliver the sustainable world of tomorrow.
 However, much more needs to be done.
 Our industry is playing its part today - investing, innovating and evolving to reduce emissions across all practices.

 But we won't be able to get there on our own.
-Lasting success depends on a set of specific policy actions at local, national and international levels, which help to:
+Lasting success depends on working together with partners across the value chain.